 I’m Tracy Barrett Adams, a clinical hypnotherapist specializing in pain relief, insomnia, and anxiety.
 I’m also a mother of four, birth doula, and childbirth educator.
-I would be honored to share this exciting time in your life, and prepare you for a positive childbirth experience.
+I would be honored to share this time in your life, and help prepare you for a positive childbirth experience.
 This course offers evidence-based information, relaxation tools, self-advocacy skills, a mindset to enhance your birth, and ongoing support throughout your pregnancy.

-- How to assist, rather than resist, your natural birthing instincts
+- Learn to connect to your natural birthing instincts

 - Rapid and instant self-relaxation techniques and deepening techniques